TurkuNLP/corefud-finnish-translation/README.md

 * `translation-outputs/treebank/{train,dev}/{train,dev}.json`: Translated docx files converted to json (produced by running `docx2json.py`)

-Note that during translation, some of information available in the original datasets is lost.
-The translated data includes annotations for mention spans (singleton mentions were not translated) and coreference cluster identifiers.
+Note that during conversion/translation, some of the information available in the original datasets is lost.
+The translated data includes annotations for mention spans (singleton mentions were not translated) and coreference cluster identifiers for each mention.

 # Usage